| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 The "example" that Jesus gave them was not just humility, but sacrificial service (cf. John 15:12-13).
 1 John 3:16 states it well!
 Jesus loves to the end (cf. John 13:1), they must love to the uttermost also (i.e., a life of self-sacrifice, an obvious reversal of the Fall).

 13:16 "Truly, truly I say to you" This is literally "Amen, amen" (as is John 13:20).
 This is a form of the OT term for "faith" (cf. Hab.
 2:4).
-Jesus was the only one (in any Greek literature) to ever use it in this opening position.
+Jesus was the only one (in any Hebrew or Greek literature) to ever use it in this opening position.
 It usually was said last to

 When used at the beginning of a sentence and doubled, it is an authoritative, attention-getting device.
 See full note at John 1:51.